What is Historic Pricing?

 Importance of Historic Pricing

-Through historic pricing, an investor seeking to invest in a fund will know when the valuation point is and, therefore, will have an idea of the number of shares that can be bought with a given sum of money.
+Through historic pricing, an investor seeking to invest in a fund should know when the valuation point is and, therefore, will have an idea of the number of shares that can be bought with a given sum of money.
 Similarly, the sellers looking to exit certain investments will also know the earnings they can expect to generate from selling off a certain number of shares.

 Similarly, the risk of uncertainty of what the price or value of an asset might be at the next valuation point is also shared by a seller.
 A potential increase in the net asset value would mean that the seller sold off shares at a lower price, thereby foregoing the gains that could have been attained at the present valuation point.